oscar0urselli/CONNECT/README.md

 This is the Android application created using Xamarin for the client side.

 ### CONNECT Arduino:
-Contains the C++ program used by Arduino for the read of the commands sent with serial communication.
+Contains the C++ program used by Arduino for reading the commands sent with serial communication.

 ## Why this project ?
 I have to much free time, also I wanted to learn more about C#, networking, Arduino and Android.
 All started because I didn't bought a WiFi shield for Arduino (I have an RGB strip inside the case of my PC), so I decided to find an alternative solution (I could buy a new one now, but is less fun).
 Coming soon I will try to use USB OTG so I will be able to communicate with Arduino directly using a smartphone.